Agricultural Machineries Industry in Bangladesh

 In 2021–2022, agriculture made up 11.66% of the nation’s GDP, with 5.64% coming from horticulture and crops.
 The most recent provision labor force survey from 2022 indicates that 45.3% of people are working in agriculture overall, an increase of 4.7% from the previous survey.
 Furthermore, the majority of Bangladeshi farmers are from lower-class backgrounds, which means that enhancing the agricultural value chain is essential to promoting equitable growth.

 The practice of incorporating contemporary machinery and technology into farming to boost output and lessen farmers’ susceptibility to manpower shortages and natural disasters is known as agri-mechanization.
 Bangladesh’s mechanization has happened in stages.
 The most mechanized operations (over 90%) are land preparation, irrigation, threshing, and pesticide application, according to a 2019 study.
-While mechanization rates for fertilizer application and weeding are higher but remain around 10%, they are less than 2% for planting and harvesting.
+While mechanization rates for fertilizer application and weeding are higher, but remain around 10%, they are less than 2% for planting and harvesting.

 agricultural-machinery-market-bangladesh